bolenge/body-data-validator/README.md

 ## body-data-validator

-It is a JavaScript module (NodeJS) managing data validation
+It is a JavaScript module (NodeJS) managing form inputs validation

 ### Installation